Entry Requirements 2023

 Our Summer School courses are taught in English so students must be able to demonstrate a good level of English language and comprehension.
 We assess students' English ability through their application and correspondence.

 Students must be 18 years or over at the time of the Summer School in order to participate.
 You are not eligible if you turn 18 during the programme.

-Students from abroad may require immigration permission to attend the Warwick Summer School in London.
+Students from abroad may require immigration permission to attend the Warwick Summer School.
 We will notify you by email if you will need a visa.
 You should only start your visa application once you have made a tuition fee payment and received your electronic visa invitation letter.

 Need information and guidance on which type of visa will be required for the Summer School?

 Take a look at our visa information.

 I’m thinking of applying...